+Based on the Blanket Clearance Letter provided by the USFWS, the project clears under project criteria 4: Rehabilititation of existing occupied single family homes, and buildings; provided that equipment storage or staging areas are not located on vacant property harboring a wetland and/or forested vegetation and that the lighting associated to the new facilities is not visible directly or indirectly from a beach.
+The project is 46,884 feet from the nearest endangered species critical habitat.
 This project will have No Effect on listed species due to the nature of the activities involved in the project.
 This project is in compliance with the Endangered Species Act.
-This project clears via the project criteria 4 of the USFWS Blanket Clearance Letter.
-"Rehabilitation of existing occupied single-family homes, and buildings; provided that equipment storage or staging areas are not located on vacant property harboring a wetland and/or forested vegetation and that the lighting associated to the new facility is not visible directly or indirectly from a beach."

-USFWS 29Oct18 Endangered Species Blanket Letter.pdf PR-SBF-05705 Endangered.pdf
+USFWS 29Oct18.pdf

+PR-SBIA-00044A Endangered Species.pdf

+🗸 No